Pysched/MS3-DM/README.md

 Major thank you to the tutoring team for their invaluable support in guiding me through issues I had.
 Their method of support is great as they describe the issue and guide you to undersstanding how to resolve issues yourself. fantastic team.

 A thank you to my mentor, Rahul Patil, for his review of my project scope and layout.

+A very special thank you to my Partner for feeding me, waking me and being an all round star while I was in coding mode!!!

 ### Disclaimer